employees – Individuals – Family

-Health Insurance provides very little and often NO coverage when outside the U.S. Worse yet, if an emergency strikes and you need a medical evacuation or flown home for care, international medical provides this coverage your domestic group health plan does not.
+Domestic Health Insurance provides very little and often NO coverage when outside the U.S. Worse yet, if an emergency strikes and you need a medical evacuation or need to be flown home for care, international medical provides this coverage while your domestic group health plan does not.
 Emergency medical evacuation and repatriation services can cost upwards of $100,000 depending on your location, the distance to care, and if a nurse or medical staff is necessary during the flight.

 - Group – 2 or more employees working, traveling or living abroad – guarantee issue.

-- Student – Individual and Group Plans – Students, faculty and academic institutions.
+- Student – Individual & Groups – Students, faculty and entire international student departments.

 Example of international risks: